greg4fun/katacoda-scenarios-1/docker/step4.md

 `docker exec -it noble_nginx sh`{{execute}}

+Open up the index.html file and modify the Welcome line:

+<h1>Welcome to nginx!</h1>

-Open up the index.html file and modify it to demonstrate a change in the container.
+it to demonstrate a change in the container.

-`vim /usr/share/nginx/html/index.html`{{execute}}
+`vi /usr/share/nginx/html/index.html`{{execute}}

 Exit from the container